fynks/awesome-android-root/docs/index.md

   - title: Rooting Guides
     details: Guides for rooting various vendors and devices
   - title: FAQs
-    details: Frequenrly Asked Questions about various aspects and problems related to rooting
+    details: Frequently Asked Questions about various aspects and problems related to rooting
 ---